edvapp/networkbox/README.md

 An automatic installed network with one server and as many automatic installed clients as you like.
 On your physical server you will find following services:

+TODO IN FUTURE: in 6. create manager & user; in 7. create all shares ADDITIONAL DONE: LDAP-Server & Kerberos with LDAP-Backend

 1.	nameserver for
 	- name & ip resolution
 	- dns forwarding